-The Path Alice Walks Intentional Alice Burris always intended to earn a college degree; it just took her 39 years to achieve what she started in 1984.
+it just took her 39 years to achieve what she started in 1984.

-But then, nothing in Alice's life went according to plan; at least, not her plan.
+But then, nothing in Alice's life went according to plan;

+at least, not her plan.

-Authentic Blessed
+Blessed

-A t 57 years old, Alice has faced some mountainous hurdles in life, beginning with an unexpected pregnancy during her first semester at USI when she was 18, then a diagnosis of multiple sclerosis (MS) when she was 36 and disabled by it at 41, followed by the sentencing of her oldest son to 38 years in prison.
-It was the last one that propelled her to return to USI in pursuit of a bachelor's degree in criminal justice with the goal of going on to law school so she can right some wrongs she sees in the penal system.
-"I am a firm believer in God having a plan for me," she says.
-"It's not just about fixing the police or fixing the prosecution, it's the system.
+t 57 years old, Alice has faced some mountainous hurdles in life, beginning with an unexpected pregnancy during her first semester at USI when she was 18, then a diagnosis of multiple sclerosis (MS) when she was 36 and disabled by it at 41, followed by the sentencing of her oldest son to 38 years in prison.
+It was the last one that propelled her to return to USI in pursuit of a bachelor's degree in criminal justice with the goal of going on to law school so she can right just about fixing the police or fixing the prosecution, it's the system.
 It was never designed for people of color.
 We were not even considered people when the Constitution was written.
 There are too many wrongfully convicted people.
 That is what God has placed on me to work on."
-Alice knows her son is not an angel.
-Before being sentenced to 38 years, he had his share of run-ins with the law that landed him in and out of jail and earned him a three-year sentence in prison.
-Her position has always been, you do the crime, you do the time.
-But in the case of her son's current incarceration, Alice does not believe he is guilty of the charges he was convicted of-possession of and dealing in methamphetamines.